dunamismax/c-chat/README.md

 ### Security Guidelines

-- All cryptographic operations must use libsodium
+- Use libsodium for all cryptographic operations
-- Sensitive data must be securely cleared after use
+- Securely clear sensitive data after use
-- Input validation required for all user-controlled data
+- Validate all user-controlled input
-- Memory safety paramount - use bounded string functions
+- Use bounded string functions for memory safety

 ---